shaansubbaiah/kwin-cycle-non-empty-desktops/README.md

 ```
 git clone https://github.com/shaansubbaiah/kwin-cycle-non-empty-desktops &&  kpackagetool5 --type=KWin/Script -u kwin-cycle-non-empty-desktops
 ```
-**Note:** You will need to disable then enable script from `System Settings` -> `Kwin Scripts` for changes to take effect.
+**Note:** You will need to disable then enable script from `System Settings` -> `Window Management` -> `KWin Scripts` for changes to take effect.
 You may also need to log out and back into the Plasma session for changes to take effect.

 ---
 To uninstall, run: